Former Sen. Bob Dearing dies at 85 - Mississippi's Best Community Newspaper

 Former Sen. Bob Dearing dies at 85

-NATCHEZ — Area residents are mourning the death of former Mississippi State Sen. Bob Dearing, who died Thursday in Natchez at the age of 85.
+NATCHEZ — Area residents and state leaders are mourning the death of former Mississippi State Sen. Bob Dearing, who died Thursday in Natchez at the age of 85.

 Dearing served 36 years in the Mississippi Legislature, first being elected to office in 1979 as a Democrat and serving for eight terms until he was defeated in 2011 by Republican Melanie Sojourner.